 The next kolam below in blue and orange colours.
 One more simple design using basic patterns or motifs.

 The images below show intermediate stages for this very simple kolam .

 The next design in the image above, is also of 7 to 1 dot template.
 It is also a very easy rangoli with dots and can be drawn in a short time.
 Draw the pattern at the centre.
 Add the outer motif or pattern in orange colours one by one, connected to the centre with a small rhombus to use up the dots.
 This very simple rangoli design is ready.

-In case you want to view more rangoli / kolam with dots
+For more rangoli / kolam / muggulu with dots